its-d/terraform-aws-eks-microservice-framework/modules/vpc/README.md

 Purpose
 - Create a well-structured, multi-AZ VPC that is the single source of truth for networking in this framework.
-- Provide the networking outputs consumed by other modules (EKS, Storage, Security).
+- Provide the networking outputs consumed by other modules (EKS, Security).

 What this module provides
 - VPC with configurable CIDR.